-Risk Description Likelihood Impact Mitigation Measures That the Councils fail to adopt a local code of conduct and are unable to fulfil their statutory duty under s.27 of the Localism Act 1 (Highly unlikely) 3 (Bad) The Councils already have an existing code of conduct which would continue to be in effect even if the new model code was not adopted.
-The code of conduct adopted by the Councils does not promote high standards of ethical conduct.
-1 (Highly unlikely) 2 (Noticeable) Adopting the new model code will ensure that the Councils' code fulfils the statutory duties placed on the Councils to promote ethical conduct

-That Councillors are not aware of the new provisions and inadvertently breach the code of conduct ' , 3 (Bad) A programme of training will be put in place for councillors if the new local code is adopted. --- ----- --------- --
+Risk Description Likelihood Impact Mitigation Measures If the Councils fail to adopt a local code of conduct they will be unable to fulfil their statutory duty under s.27 of the Localism Act.
+1 (Highly unlikely) 3 (Bad) The Councils already have an existing code of conduct which would continue to be in effect even if the new model code was not adopted.
+If the code of conduct adopted by the Councils does not promote high standards of ethical conduct the Councils could fail in their statutory duty.
+1 (Highly unlikely) 2 (Noticeable) Adopting the new model code will ensure that the Councils' code fulfils the statutory duties placed on the Councils to promote ethical conduct.
+If Councillors are not aware of the new provisions they could inadvertently breach the code of conduct.
+2 (Unlikely) 3 (Bad) A programme of training will be put in place for councillors if the new local code is adopted.
+If Councillors breach the code of conduct or if the code of conduct is not robust enough the reputation of the Councils could be damaged.
+2 (Unlikely) 3 (Bad) Adopting the model code of conduct will ensure that the Councils are adopting the 'national standard'.
+Trying will be provided to Councillors to help them comply with the Code of Conduct.
+If the Councils do not carry out periodic reviews of the Councils' ethical governance arrangements, including the Member Code of Conduct, there is a risk that standards will be lowered, bad conduct will not be dealt with effectively and public confidence in local democracy will be eroded.
+2 (Unlikely) 3 (Bad) By adopting the model code of conduct the Councils will be following current best practice and complying with the recommendations of the CSPL.
+The Monitoring Officer makes a quarterly report to the Joint Audit and Standards Committee on the complaints received which identifies any trends in the types of complaints.